cseanburns/research-notebook/source/_posts/2013-07-23-lq-vol-1-issue-1-article-4-autoethnographic-study.markdown

 title: "LQ Vol 1 Issue 1 Article 4: Autoethnographic Study"
 date: 2013-07-23 06:59
 comments: true
-categories: [LQ Autoethno Field Notes, research]
+categories: [LQ Autoethno Field Notes, research, Author-Waples, Affil-University of Chicago]
 ---

 For an explanation of this post, see: